wkok/re-frame-crux/README.md

 In fact this library borrows some of the ideas & structure from the very usefull [re-frame-firebase](https://github.com/deg/re-frame-firebase) library from David Goldfarb.

-_Note: This library is still in alpha, and not all of Crux's features are supported yet.
-I am receptive to feature requests and happy to accept PRs_
+_Note: This library is still in alpha, however, the most common Crux features should already be supported.
+I am open to feature requests and happy to accept PRs_

 ## Configuration

 [![Clojars Project](https://img.shields.io/clojars/v/net.clojars.wkok/re-frame-crux.svg)](https://clojars.org/net.clojars.wkok/re-frame-crux)

 * Add this project to your dependencies
-    * Leiningen/Boot: `[net.clojars.wkok/re-frame-crux "0.1.0.alpha"]`
+    * Leiningen/Boot: `[net.clojars.wkok/re-frame-crux "0.2.0-alpha"]`
-    * Clojure CLI/deps.edn: `net.clojars.wkok/re-frame-crux {:mvn/version "0.1.0.alpha"}`
+    * Clojure CLI/deps.edn: `net.clojars.wkok/re-frame-crux {:mvn/version "0.2.0-alpha"}`

 * Require the main namespace in your code.
 This will register the required effects & subscriptions.
     * `(:require [wkok.re-frame-crux])`